daspec/daspec-js/test-data/line_marking.md

+#marks assertion results when there is more than one assertion on a line

 Multiple Assertions 1 is 1 and fails
 Multiple Assertions 1 is 1 and passes
 Multiple Assertions 1 is 2 and fails